berrondo/ca/README.md

 - The Event will be recorded as is, in raw manner, at a specific backend optimized for that.
 And this is the sole responsibility of that backend.

 - The processing - parsing, validation - of the Event will happen later, **commanded** by a scheduled task.

+- The frequency and time of that task could be negotiated to fit the needs of the analytics personnel.

 - The result of that processing will be available in another specific backend optimized for **queries**.